smason/ip2/csi/NOTES.md

 The first column contains the 10 gene names and the remaining 10 by (21*5) cells contain the data values.

-# Displaying Results Interactively #

-1. Graph/Network of Nodes and Edges

-  1. Nodes are genes, what about colour?
-Hovering over a node displays gene name, clicking on it display a plot of the raw data.

-  2. Edges display marginal likelihoods of causal relationship, line thickness indicates strength.
-Clicking on a edge could show the associated parental sets and weights

-2. Plot of

 # From Chris #

 ## Parental Sets ##